radiac/mara/docs/introduction.rst

 More examples
 -------------

-This echo server is in the ``examples`` directory of the Cletus source, along with several more examples which will help get a feel for what Cletus can do, and how you can develop with it:
+This echo server is in the ``examples`` directory of the Mara source, along with several more examples which will help get a feel for what Mara can do, and how you can develop with it:

 echo.py:        The echo server shown above